Odette Dynasty O’Hara

 Sabrina: Right.

-Michael: These fabulous men in gowns, but those were drag Queens and I was enthralled.
-But my first time meeting a performer in person was in college it was my junior year.
-I was graduating from a private Christian University
+Michael: These fabulous men in gowns, but those were drag queens, and I was enthralled.
+But my first time meeting a performer in person was in college.
+It was my, uh, junior year.
+I was graduating from a private Christian university.

 Sabrina: Oh my.

-Michael: And I was just a person who didn’t belong in the world that I was trying to fit and ended up went to a nightclub and saw a performance on stage and was mesmerized; I couldn’t take my eyes off of her and ended up after—
+Michael: And, um, I was just a person who didn’t belong in the world that I was trying to fit.
+And ended up… uh, went to a nightclub and saw a performer on stage and was mesmerized.
+I couldn’t take my eyes off of her, and ended up after…

 Sabrina: You’re fine.

 Michael: Okay.
-So after that I ended up meeting entertainers, hanging out with them , I was just–I saw an opportunity for there to be—for there to be newness in the midst of whatever was going on in my life.
-So yeah, did I answer the question?
+So, after that, uh, I ended up meeting entertainers, hanging out with them.
+And I was just… I saw an opportunity for there to be… um, for there to be newness in the midst of whatever was going on in my life.
+So, yeah, did I answer the question?

 Sabrina: Yes.